Extracting electronic many-body correlations from local measurements with artificial neural networks: Results

 with $\Lambda_{ij}^{ss',0}$ the original correlators, $\Lambda_{ij}^{ss'}$ the noisy correlators, $\chi_{ij}^{ss'}$ the random noise between $[-\omega,\omega]$, and $\omega$ controlling the amplitude of the noise.
 A heat plot of the probability distribution of the error of the prediction of the neural network model is shown in Fig.~\ref{fig:initial}(e).
 The probability distribution for particular values of $\omega$ is shown in Fig.~\ref{fig:initial}(f).
 We can see that the neural network model is robust for a noise rate up to $\omega=0.02$.
 The accuracy is comparable with the model trained in the absence of numerical noise.
 For stronger noise up to $\omega=0.05$, the neural-network model predicts the correlation entropy within the error of 1.5\%.

 Obtaining information on multi-particle quantum correlations and entanglement with experimental probes is, in general, prohibitively challenging due to the large number of correlators that should be measured.
-Interestingly, with the machine learning algorithm introduced above, the correlation entropy can be deduced from correlation functions on a handful of lattice sites.
-Thus, the strength of the quantum correlations becomes experimentally accessible provided that it is possible to measure at least some single-particle or density correlations.
+With the machine learning algorithm introduced above, the correlation entropy can be deduced from correlation functions on a handful of lattice sites.
+Our results show that the correlation entropy for macroscopically large system can be extracted using local correlators obtained in a small number of lattice sites (four sites here) as the input.
+In particular, for a non-interacting system the correlation entropy is identically zero, and thus our methodology allows characterizing the correlations stemming purely from many-body interactions.
 From the physical point of view, single-particle correlators can be directly inferred from non-local transport measurements~\cite{Hensgens2017,Dehollain2020}.
 Spin-resolution in the correlators can be directly obtained by using spin-polarized leads~\cite{Hauptmann2008,PhysRevB.79.245303}.
 Regarding four-point correlators, our method employs density-density correlators that can be directly extracted from Friedel oscillations of the electronic charge when impurities are deposited on a single site~\cite{Crommie1993,Lee2016}.
 Analogously, spin-resolution could be achieved by employing magnetic impurities~\cite{PhysRevB.82.245319,Bouhassoune2014}.